Analyzing Differentiable Fuzzy Logic Operators: Aggregation

-Where $p=1$ this corresponds to the \luk\ aggregator, $p=\infty$ corresponds to the minimum aggregator and $p=0$ corresponds to the aggregator formed from the drastic product $A_{T_D}$.
+Here, $p=1$ corresponds to the \luk\ aggregator, $p\rightarrow \infty$ corresponds to the minimum aggregator, and $p\rightarrow 0$ corresponds to the aggregator formed from the drastic product $A_{T_D}$.
 The derivative of the Yager aggregator is

 This derivative vanishes whenever $\sum_{j=1}^n (1 - x_j)^p \geq 1$.
 As $1 - x_i \in [0, 1]$, $(1 - x_i)^p$ is a decreasing function with respect to $p$.
-Therefore, $\sum_{i=1}^n (1 - x_i)^p < 1$ holds for a larger fraction of inputs when $p$ increases, with the fraction being 0 for $p=0$ as it corresponds to the drastic aggregator and 1 for $p=\infty$.
+Therefore, $\sum_{i=1}^n (1 - x_i)^p < 1$ holds for a larger fraction of inputs when $p$ increases, with the fraction being 0 for $p=0$ as it corresponds to the drastic aggregator, and 1 for $p=\infty$.

-The exact fraction of inputs with a nonvanishing derivative is hard to express.\footnote{ Assume that $x_1, ..., x_n\sim U(0, 1)$ are independently and standard uniformly distributed.
+The exact fraction of inputs with a nonvanishing derivative is hard to express in the general case.\footnote{ Assume that $x_1, ..., x_n\sim U(0, 1)$ are independently and standard uniformly distributed.
 Note that $z_i=1-x_i$ is also standard uniformly distributed. $z_i^p$ is distributed by the beta distribution $Beta(1/p, 1)$ \pcite{gupta2004handbook}. $Y=\sum_{i=1}^n z_i$ is the sum of $n$ such beta-distributed variables.
 Unfortunately, there is no closed-form expression for the probability density function of sums of independent beta random variables \pcite{Pham1994a}.
-A suitable approximation would be to use the central limit theorem as $z_1, ..., z_n$ are identically and independently distributed.} However, we can find a closed-form expression for the Euclidean case $p=2$.
+A suitable approximation would be to use the central limit theorem as $z_1, ..., z_n$ are identically and independently distributed.} However, we can find a closed-form expression for the Euclidean case $p=2$. \begin{prop} The fraction of inputs $x_1, ..., x_n\in[0, 1]$ for which the derivative of $A_{T_Y}$ with $p=2$ is nonvanishing is $\frac{\pi^{\frac{n}{2}}}{2^{n}\cdot \Gamma(\frac{1}{2}n + \frac{1}{2})}$, where $\Gamma$ is the Gamma function. \end{prop}